wang-q/faops/README.md

         faops rc in.fa out.fa       # prepend RC_ to names
         faops rc -n in.fa out.fa    # keep original names

-* Extract sequences with names in file `list.file`, one sequence name per line:
+* Extract sequences with names in `list.file`, one name per line:

         faops some in.fa list.file out.fa

 * Same as above, but from stdin and to stdout

         cat in.fa | faops some stdin list.file stdout

 ## Compiling

 `faops` can be compiled under Linux, macOS (gcc or clang) and Windows